 Actively seek innovative paths to growth.
 For example, the influence of live streaming ecommerce during the outbreak is one worth considering.
-Home-grown video seems to be much more acceptable today as a means of reaching customers.
+The home-grown video seems to be much more acceptable today to reach customers.

-Look at home delivery.
-Consumers are more likely to get used to “home delivery” service because of the home quarantine requirements for COVID-19 prevention.
+Just take a look at home delivery.
+Consumers are more likely to get used to “home delivery” services because of the home quarantine requirements for COVID-19 prevention.
 The demand for home delivery services will continue to thrive in the future.

 What defines a business is the way it connects and interacts with its customers.
 In ecommerce, generating customer confidence is essential and difficult.
-During a time such as this, it might seem that supermarkets, food delivery companies and healthcare firms will make the biggest difference to customers.
-But ask yourself, what resources does your company have that can serve society and make an impact to your customers?
+During times such as these, it might seem that supermarkets, food delivery companies, and healthcare firms will make the biggest difference to customers.
+Nevertheless, ask yourself, what resources does your company have that can serve society and make an impact on your customers?
 These might be some of your greatest assets when it comes to winning new business and helping society in this time of need.

 What you should do: